Expnz/expnz-review/README.md

 **Q: Why does the reviewer account start with no data?**
 A: Expnz uses local-first storage with no backend database.
 Every user, including reviewers, starts with an empty state.
 Sample bills in the [Sample Bills](Sample%20Bills/) folder are provided specifically for testing purposes.

-**Q: How is the reviewer account's Pro subscription validated?**
-A: The reviewer account (`reviewer@expnz.com`) is whitelisted server-side via Firebase Cloud Functions, bypassing standard App Store subscription validation.
-This is for review purposes only and does not affect production subscription handling.

 **Q: Can I test cloud backup without my personal account?**
 A: Cloud backup requires the reviewer's personal iCloud (iOS) or Google Drive (Android) credentials.
 This demonstrates our privacy-first model where data syncs to the user's own cloud storage, not our servers.
 Backup testing is optional but recommended to verify the feature works correctly.